Automatic differentiation for Riemannian optimization on low-rank matrix and tensor-train manifolds: Automatic differentiation (AD)

 Let us compare AD with numerical differentiation using finite differences, where components of a gradient of a function $f:\mathbb{R}^{N} \to \mathbb{R}$ are approximated, e.g., using forward differences

 where $h$ is chosen so that the approximation error is small enough.
 First, numerical differentiation is computationally more expensive than AD.
-Indeed, \eqref{eq:fd} requires $N+1$ function evaluations to approximate $\nabla f$ and hence the complexity is $\mathcal{O}(N F)$.
-Moreover, due to error amplification of derivative approximation, \eqref{eq:fd} cannot achieve accuracy better than square root of machine precision~\citep{gander2014scientific}.
+Indeed, \eqref{eq:fd} requires $N+1$ function evaluations to approximate $\nabla f$ and, hence, the complexity is $\mathcal{O}(N F)$.
+Moreover, due to the error amplification of derivative approximation, \eqref{eq:fd} cannot achieve accuracy better than the square root of machine precision~\citep{gander2014scientific}.
 At the same time, AD is more robust and can achieve machine precision accuracy~\citep{margossian2019review}.

 Another alternative to AD and numerical differentiation is symbolic differentiation.
-In it, one first assembles the final formula for each component of the gradient using a sequence of rules as product rule, chain rule, etc. Only afterward one substitutes the point at which gradient is evaluated.
-As a result, the expressions obtained using symbolic differentiation may be exponentially large due to possible duplications, e.g., arising in the chain rule.
-By contrast to the symbolic differentiation, in AD one obtains the gradient only numerically and never forms the final expression analytically.
-AD can be thought of as symbolic differentiation with a caching mechanism that avoids computing any quantity more than once.
+In it, one assembles the final formula for each component of the gradient using a sequence of rules as product rule, chain rule, etc. Since this constraint of expressing the entire result as a single formula does not allow introducing intermediate variables, in the worst case the final formula may contain exponentially many duplicated fragments.
+By contrast to the symbolic differentiation, in AD one uses intermediate variables to define those duplicated fragments, allowing one to never evaluate any quantity more than once and providing efficiency guarantees.